Anode

-An anode is an electrode of a polarized electrical device through which conventional current enters the device.
-This contrasts with a cathode, an electrode of the device through which conventional current leaves the device.
+An anode usually is an electrode of a polarized electrical device through which conventional current enters the device.
+This contrasts with a cathode, which is usually an electrode of the device through which conventional current leaves the device.
 A common mnemonic is ACID, for "anode current into device".
-The direction of conventional current (the flow of positive charges) in a circuit is opposite to the direction of electron flow, so (negatively charged) electrons flow out the anode of a galvanic cell, into an outside or external circuit connected to the cell.
-For example, the end of a household battery marked with a "-" (minus) is the anode.
+The direction of conventional current (the flow of positive charges) in a circuit is opposite to the direction of electron flow, so (negatively charged) electrons flow from the anode of a galvanic cell, into an outside or external circuit connected to the cell.
+For example, the end of a household battery marked with a "+" is the cathode (while discharging).

 In both a galvanic cell and an electrolytic cell, the anode is the electrode at which the oxidation reaction occurs.
 In a galvanic cell the anode is the wire or plate having excess negative charge as a result of the oxidation reaction.
 In an electrolytic cell, the anode is the wire or plate upon which excess positive charge is imposed.
 As a result of this, anions will tend to move towards the anode where they will undergo oxidation.

 Historically, the anode of a galvanic cell was also known as the zincode because it was usually composed of zinc.